candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

     ```
 - Anything can be in these formats: keys, certificates, signing requests
 - Don't name your files ".pem".
 It doesn't provide any information about
-  what is actually in the file.
+  what is actually in the file and forces others to have to inspect the file
+  to determine its purpose.

 Note:
 You've got all the components you need to define something in ASN.1.
 Now